secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 Team Members in Brazil are entitled to a statutory minimum of 30 calendar days of paid annual leave per year after each 12 months of service.
 The vacation period is typically taken in one block (or split between 20 days and 10 days).
 Team members are eligible for GitLab's PTO policy; which will run concurrently with this Annual Leave policy.
 In addition, team members must be paid 1/3rd of a month’s salary as holiday bonus.

-To ensure all statutory annual leave is tracked appropriately, please enter all requested into PTO by Roots by selecting the `Vacation` option.
+To ensure all statutory annual leave is tracked appropriately, please enter all requested into PTO by Deel by selecting the `Vacation` option.

 ### Statutory Pregnancy & Maternity leave:

 Team members in Brazil, including contractors, are entitled to 120 days of statutory maternity leave.
 This leave will run concurrently with GitLab's 16-week [Parental Leave policy](/handbook/total-rewards/benefits/general-and-entity-benefits/#parental-leave).
 Team members are eligible to receive up to 100% of their regular salary, paid by the employer who is later refunded by the government.
 This leave applies to adoption as well.

-To apply for leave, please enter the dates into PTO by Roots and select the `Parental Leave` option.
+To apply for leave, please enter the dates into PTO by Deel and select the `Parental Leave` option.
 The Absence Management team will reach out to you with more information.

 ### Statutory Partner/Paternity leave: